 - In the bowl of a your electric mixture fitted with the paddle attachment, beat the cream cheese and sugar together until smooth.
 Scrape the sides of the bowl down and mix again.
 Add in the eggs one at a time and finish with the vanilla.
 Finally, add in the white chocolate mixture and mix together for about 2 minutes.

 - Pour half of the cheesecake batter on top of you cookie crust.
 Evenly spread 1/3 of the raspberry puree on top of the cheesecake batter.
 Cover with remaining cheesecake batter.
 In small lines drizzle another third of the raspberry puree on top.
 Use a toothpick or knife to drag through the puree to created with swirl effect.

-- Back in the oven for 55-60 minutes until set.
+- Bake in the oven for 55-60 minutes until set.
 The center may still jiggle a little.
 Chill in fridge for at least 5 hours.